In Summary

 Mike is getting ready to go to bed.
 He has been suffering from insomnia for a few weeks now.
 His daughter bought him a weighted blanket that she read might help.
 He is looking forward to trying it and seeing if it makes a difference.

-Sensory Integration Challenge: Difficulties with regulation and arousal
+Sensory Integration Differences: Difficulties with regulation and arousal

 Free